KevinConti/blog/content/why-didn-t-you-buy-my-product.md

 ---
-title: Why Didn’t You Buy My Product?
+title: You Need to Learn the 3 Reasons People Buy
-description: An exploration on the concept of ‘pull’
+description: How learning about 'pull' can save you months of wasted effort
-date: 2020-03-24T00:00:00-04:00
+date: 2020-03-30T00:00:00-04:00
 categories: []
 published: false

 ---
-I got an email today for a product that I signed up for on a free trial basis that I let expire.
+I got an email today for a free trial that I let expire.
+I was pumped about the product at first.
+I even tweeted about how it would change the way I work.

-I was very excited about the product, even tweeted about how it was going to replace how I did some everyday things in my life, and I got value out if it almost every time that I used it.

-Yet when I got the notice that the free trial was ending, I realized that I didn’t care at all.
+I even got value out if it almost every time that I used it.
+Yet when I got the notice that the free trial was ending, I realized that I didn’t care at all, letting it expire.
 Today, I got an email from the founder asking why I didn’t buy.
-After thinking about it a bit, the reasons I’ve come up with have nothing to do with the product itself, but the realities around the product.
+After some introspection, I started to wonder myself.

 ## What makes people buy?

  We treat this like it’s an easy question.
-People buy based on value, and pay based on how MUCH value.
+How would you answer it? > "People buy based on the perceived value of a product, DUH!"
 But, if we dig deeper, this isn’t always the case.

-#### 1: Support

-One reason people buy is to support others that we care about.
+1: Support One reason people buy is to support others that we care about.
 This is why building an audience is so insanely powerful.
-It truly is an unfair advantage, and can be the difference between mass adoption and falling flat on your face, as I’ll talk about more later.

-_(By the way - too many people forget this.
-When you’re taking advice from founders online, keep in mind if they have this unfair advantage.
-If they do, you need to realize that they had a very different path to success than you do, and you shouldn’t take their advice as absolute fact.)_
+Having an audience can be the difference between success and failure.
+It truly is an unfair advantage. _(By the way - people always forget this when it comes to online guidance.
+When you’re taking advice, consider if that person has this unfair advantage.
+If so, you shouldn’t take their advice as absolute fact.)_

-#### 2: Push
+## 2: Push

-The second reason people buy is because you make them aware that they have a problem, and that there is a solution to that problem. **There’s a lot of hidden risk in building a product in this area, and it’s why a lot of products silently fail.**
+ The second reason people buy is because you convinced them that they had a problem that you can solve.
+I call this 'push' marketing because you are pushing your product on a prospect.
+In push, you have to tell the prospect what problem they have, as well as how you can solve it.

+There’s a lot of hidden risk in building a product in this area.
+Scores of products fail based on this decision alone.
+Here are three risks you will find in a push product:

-#### Risk 1: Building something that no one wants
+### Risk 1: Building something that no one wants

-For one, you run the risk of building something that no one wants.
-If it’s such a painful problem, how in the world do they not know about it?
-Why haven’t they tried to solve it on their own?
-Very rarely will an idea in this category have a satisfactory answer to this question.
-But when it does, we get to the next issue...
+ For one, you run the risk of building something that no one wants. **If it’s such a painful problem, how in the world do they not know about it?** Why haven’t they tried to solve it on their own?
+It's rare that an idea in this 'push' has a satisfactory answer to this question.
+But when it does, we come to the next issue...

-#### Risk 2: Requires a behavior change that people won’t (or can’t) make
+### Risk 2: Requires a behavior change that people won’t (or can’t) make

-The second is more pernicious.
-If your users are stuck in their ways, they won’t be willing to pay for your product.
-To them, the relative increase in value isn’t worth the perceived effort and confusion in adoption.
-When this is the case, it takes a massive marketing effort to get people to change.
-Think Apple and wireless headphones, or the iPhone itself.
-Both of these required massive investment in order to get people to rethink the way the lived.
+ The second risk is more pernicious.
+If can't or won't change their behavior, they won’t be willing to pay for your product. **To them, the increase in value isn’t worth the effort to adopt your product.** When this is the case, it takes a massive marketing effort to get people to change.
+Think Apple and Air pods or the iPhone.
+Both of these required massive investment to get people to change the way they lived.

-#### Risk 3: Users don’t expect to pay
+### Risk 3: Users don’t expect to pay

-The third risk - the least obvious of the bunch - is that users don’t expect to pay for this type of product.
-In every industry, there are the parts that we consider ‘paid’, and the parts that are considered ‘free’.
-When you’re in the free side, you have to claw your way out to get a user to justify spending even a bit of money.
+ The third risk - the least obvious of the bunch - is that users don’t expect to pay for your product.
+In every industry, there are the parts we pay for, and the parts that are free.

-When you’re in the category of having a product that people aren’t aware is a problem, you need to spend a lot more time justifying your product.
-You need to:
+For example, when you want to create a website, what do you spend money on?

+The hosting.
+The hosting of your data is where you expect to pull out the credit card.

+But, when was the last time you paid for a CMS?
+Odds are, you haven't, because most companies offer this for free.
+This puts you in a bind when you’re in the free side.
+You have push you way up a mountain to get a user to spend even a bit of money.
+When your customers aren't "problem-aware", you need to:

 * Show the customer their problem, explaining why it hurts more than it feels like it does
 * Follow up with what your product is, and why it solves that pain
-* Sell why it’s better to spend money on this product instead of just keeping the status quo
+* Sell why it’s better to spend money on this product (instead of keeping the status quo)
-* And finally, assuming they buy the product, you need to create an app so good that it changes their behavior for them!
-Otherwise, you’ll see people try it once and not show up again.
+* Finally, you need to create an app so good that it changes their behavior for them!

  It takes a lot to make a product like that successful.
-It’s where I’m at now with [codernotes.io](http://codernotes.io/).
+It’s where I’m at now with [codernotes.io](http://codernotes.io/ "http://codernotes.io").

-A bootstrapper / Indie Hacker is going to have an incredibly challenging time succeeding in this category - **that is, unless they have a large enough audience to drive adoption in that niche.** Again, this is why you should be careful taking advice from people with a following if you do not.
+ A bootstrapper / Indie Hacker is going to have it rough succeeding in push. **That is, unless they have a large enough audience to drive adoption in that niche.** The worst part about these risks is that they aren’t obvious.
+Your idea might be good.
+It might be an improvement over the current experience.
+But, if you have to push a product to a user who doesn't think they need it, none of that will matter. > _”So, how do I avoid this?”_

-The worst part about these risks is that they aren’t obvious.
-The idea might be good - an actual improvement over the current behavior that the user experiences.
-This is the worst of both worlds, since you’ll spend the time to build the app, and just never get the adoption you feel it deserves.

-**”So, how do I avoid this?”**

-### 3: Pull
+## 3: Pull

-\**The third and final reason people buy is because they are looking for a solution to a problem.
-I call this ‘pull’. **
+ The third and final reason people buy is because they are looking for a solution to a problem.
+I call this ‘pull’.
 The process for selling a product that has pull is entirely different from one that doesn’t.
 Users search or seek word-of-mouth referrals for your product.
-They already know the problem is painful enough to warrant fixing it.
-You position towards a specific value proposition or niche in that market, making you the authority for the group that cares about that position.
+They already know the problem is painful enough to pay for it.
+You position yourself as the authority for an under-served niche in that market.
 Then, they buy.

+### An Example:

 Let’s take LessAnnoyingCRM as an example.
-As a company, LessAnnoyingCRM doesn’t have a great idea of what actions they can take to get business.
-What they do know is that a large amount of their business comes through word-of-mouth and referrals.
-Lots, if not most, of their business looks like this:
+LessAnnoyingCRM doesn’t have a great idea of what actions they can take to get business.
+But that doesn't matter, because most of their business comes through word-of-mouth and referrals.

+For them, their business looks like this:

 * Users know that they need a CRM to manage clients
 * The search or ask around for a CRM.
 * They care about ‘simple’ positioning, which matches LessAnnoyingCRM.
 * They buy.

-Of course, there’s more to the picture, and a post is going to simplify things.
-I’m sure that there will be some great discussion in the comments.
+Of course, that's simplifying things.
 But keep in mind the concept of ‘pull’, and figure out how you can make your product have pull.